-EPA completes rule to phase out gases used as refrigerants
+EPA rule sharply limits HFCs, gases used as refrigerants

 “This action reaffirms what President Biden always says — that when he thinks about climate, he thinks about jobs,” Regan said, echoing a Biden refrain about climate change.
 Transitioning to safer alternatives and more energy-efficient cooling technologies is expected to generate more than $270 billion in cost savings and public health benefits over the next 30 years, Regan said.

 A pandemic relief and spending bill passed by Congress last December directs the EPA to sharply reduce production and use of HFCs.
-The measure won wide support and was hailed as the most significant climate change law in at least a decade.

-Besides targeting HFCs, the American Innovation and Manufacturing, or AIM, Act also promotes technologies to capture and store carbon dioxide produced by power and manufacturing plants and calls for reductions in diesel emissions by buses and other vehicles.
+The measure, known as the American Innovation and Manufacturing, won wide bipartisan support.
+The law also includes separate measures to promote technologies to capture and store carbon dioxide produced by power and manufacturing plants and calls for reductions in diesel emissions by buses and other vehicles.

-Sen. Tom Carper, D-Del., who is chairman of the Senate Environment and Public Works Committee, was an influential backer of the law, along with Sen. John Kennedy, R-La.
+Sen. Tom Carper, D-Del., chairman of the Senate Environment and Public Works Committee, was an influential backer of the law, with Sen. John Kennedy, R-La.
 Both represent states that are home to chemical companies that produce alternative refrigerants and sought regulatory certainty through federal action.

+At a signing ceremony Thursday, Carper said the new rule was “a profound leap forward in tackling the climate crisis,” even if many Americans probably have never heard of HFCs or realized how they contribute to global warming.

-The HFC provision was supported by an unusual coalition that included major environmental and business groups, including the National Association of Manufacturers, American Chemistry Council and the Air-Conditioning, Heating and Refrigeration Institute.
+The HFC provision in the new law was supported by an unusual coalition that included major environmental and business groups, including the National Association of Manufacturers, American Chemistry Council and the Air-Conditioning, Heating and Refrigeration Institute.
 The chemistry council represents major companies including Dow, DuPont, Honeywell, Chemours and Arkema.

 The administration said it also is taking other steps to ensure reductions in HFCs, including creation of an interagency task force to prevent illegal trade, production, use or sale of the climate-damaging gases.
 The task force will be led by the Department of Homeland Security, and EPA’s offices of Air and Radiation and Enforcement and Compliance Assurance.